notadamkhan/classmate/README.md

 > * Designed and Prototyped UI in Figma
 > * Developed Django HTML templates, implementing Bootstrap and custom CSS.
 > * Maintained models and linked data to front end.
+> * Implemented Algolia search API to quickly search for classes in dashboard

 ### Classmate is built using these tools and technologies